By: Peter Sessum

 Every vet has heard someone say, “I just couldn’t stand to have people tell me what to do all the time.”
 Or have talked to someone that fixates on combat when on a deployment a lot of life happens between missions.
 So to aid in better understanding we are going to use something from popular culture that many civilians can relate to: Harry Potter.

 If you have not read the books or see the movies I am going to guess that you never will.
 But in case it is on your list, here is the required spoiler alert.

 Imagine you are in the Harry Potterverse, when you received your letter to Hogwarts you entered a world that you had heard about but never fully immersed in.
+Maybe someone in your family has told you stories about their time there, but it is all second hand and from their particular lens.
 You arrived at the school excited to learn and prove yourself.
 Like other first years you were considered to not know anything and to be pretty much useless.
 You were expected to keep your mouth shut, follow the rules and learn from the prefects.
 That is like being a private, which are famously known for not knowing anything and needing the guidance of their sergeants.
 Literally: Shut up and do as you are told.

 Your second year was during the Tri-Wizard Tournament.
 It is amazing and bigger than anything you have imagined before.
 There were dragons!
 Then it all becomes real when one of the students die.
 You didn’t know him all that well but it still hits close to home.
 Suddenly magic stopped being something you play with and was a very real danger.
 There is a major threat that is back and the Ministry of Magic doesn’t think it is real.
 One of the most powerful, and evil, wizards of all time used a competition for students to stage his comeback and murdered a classmate.